BBVA/apicheck/README.rst

    :target: https://apicheck.readthedocs.io
    :alt: Documentation Status

-``API-Check`` is a complete toolset created and designed for testing the REST API.
+``API-Check`` is a complete toolset designed and created for testing REST APIs.

 Why API-Check
 -------------

-API-Check focus not only in the security testing and hacking uses cases.
-The goal of project is to be a complete toolset for ``DevSecOPs`` cycles and different users profiles:
+The goal of the project is to be a complete toolset for ``DevSecOPs`` automation and orchestration testing cycles of REST APIs

+The tool is aimed for different users profiles:

 - Developers
 - Systems SysAdmins
-- Security & penteters
+- Security & pentesters

 Contributions are welcome, see CONTRIBUTING.md or skim existing tickets to see where you could help out.